Frequently Asked Q’s

 Have a question you don't see here?
 Ask it!

 Send me an email!
 No question is too silly or stupid… Okay, there are SOME stupid questions, but I promise I won’t laugh… Okay, I might laugh a little, but look at it this way, you will have brightened my day!
-Plus you’ll get an answer to your question. 😉😂
+Plus you’ll get a very helpful & polite answer to your question. 😉😂